rcl-ssl/docs/portal/azure-dns.md

 # Create a DNS Zone and Configure Name Server

-If you bought your domain with a domain registrar, you must set up your Azure DNS Zone to manage the records for your domain.
+You must set up your Azure DNS Zone to manage the records for your domain.

 ![image](../images/portal/dns-zone-setup.png)